sourcegraph/handbook/content/departments/engineering/teams/code-intelligence/index.md

 ## New Engineer Onboarding

 Our team is growing and to help our new teammates have the best onboarding experience we have created additional material that builds on Sourcegraph's [general engineering onboarding](../../dev/onboarding/index.md) guide.
-We think will help you ramp up in all things code navigation.
+We think will help you ramp up in all things code intel.

 ### Weeks 1–4

-**Architecture Presentation**: An experienced code navigation engineer will give a live presentation primarily to the new hire (and any other Sourcegraph teammate who’s interested) explaining the architecture of our systems at a high level.
+**Architecture Presentation**: An experienced code intel engineer will give a live presentation primarily to the new hire (and any other Sourcegraph teammate who’s interested) explaining the architecture of our systems at a high level.

 **Pair Programming**: Keeping inline with [engineering pairing sessions](../../dev/onboarding/index.md#pairing-sessions) we will support our new teammates by setting aside dedicated time every week for mentoring.
 This not only helps deliver guided learning but also is great for team and relationship building.

-**First Tasks**: The team has marked issues we believe are good first issues in [Github](https://github.com/sourcegraph/sourcegraph/issues?q=is%3Aopen+label%3A%22good+first+issue%22++label%3A%22team%2Fcode-intelligence%22), following the [starter task process](../../dev/onboarding/index.md#starter-tasks) work with the code navigation engineering manager to select three issues that you think are good ones for you to work on in your first 4 weeks.
+**First Tasks**: The team has marked issues we believe are good first issues in [Github](https://github.com/sourcegraph/sourcegraph/issues?q=is%3Aopen+label%3A%22good+first+issue%22++label%3A%22team%2Fcode-intelligence%22), following the [starter task process](../../dev/onboarding/index.md#starter-tasks) work with the code intel engineering manager to select three issues that you think are good ones for you to work on in your first 4 weeks.

 **Technical Design Docs & Diagrams**: We know that a picture is worth a thousand words and we will create visual diagrams to supplement our written documentation for the most critical or complex components and processes.
 This material is great for async learning and can provide a better understanding of the parts that make up the big picture.
-Check [code navigation user documentation](https://docs.sourcegraph.com/code_intelligence) and [our journey with LSIF post](https://about.sourcegraph.com/blog/evolution-of-the-precise-code-intel-backend/) to understand the overall view.
-Browse through available documentation and diagrams in the [code navigation developer documentation](https://docs.sourcegraph.com/dev/background-information/codeintel/) and [code navigation Google drive](https://drive.google.com/drive/folders/1YF237FV_4fAeIS4D5aH9bxexft_bh16r) and learn how the Bundle Manager works or view Inter-service request diagrams.
+Check [code intel user documentation](https://docs.sourcegraph.com/code_intelligence) and [our journey with LSIF post](https://about.sourcegraph.com/blog/evolution-of-the-precise-code-intel-backend/) to understand the overall view.
+Browse through available documentation and diagrams in the [code intel developer documentation](https://docs.sourcegraph.com/dev/background-information/codeintel/) and [code intel Google drive](https://drive.google.com/drive/folders/1YF237FV_4fAeIS4D5aH9bxexft_bh16r) and learn how the Bundle Manager works or view Inter-service request diagrams.

 ### Second Month